loginom/loginom-help-en-omegat/data/processors/programming/python/input-tables.md

 **ColumnCount**

-It contains read-only count of columns.  Возвращает значение типа `int`.
+It contains read-only count of columns.
+It returns the value of the `int` type.

 %/spoiler%